Scary Movie

 A mango vendor came last week and wanted to buy them for 6k pesos – for all the fruits they can pick from the three big trees by my front yard’s concrete fence: Pico and carabao varieties.
 No way, I said to Boben, one of my two gardeners.
 Would we settle for 8k pesos?
 We’ll call you, we said.
 No rush, I told Boben.
 Someone might come along with a better offer, he said.
 Precisely!

-“I don’t want to see him, “I screamed.
-“I said 7k, nothing less!
-“Or 6k, Ok?
+“I don’t want to see him,” I yelled.
+“7k, nothing less!”
+Or 6k, Ok?
 I asked myself.
 I grabbed a towel to wrap around me and hurried down to see the guy.
 I saw him talking to my other gardener.

-“Seven thousand, “I said in a rather harsh tone as I approached them.
-I saw the stunned expression on the face of the mango dealer.
-Recovering quickly from the trance, he took his wallet out from his trouser’s pocket, counted 7k peso bills, and handed them to my gardener.
-And just like that, he left– presumably to tell his pickers they can begin with the picking.
-I was astonished; I thought he came to negotiate on the price.
+“Seven thousand,” I said in a rather harsh tone as I approached him.
+I saw the stunned expression on the mango dealer’s face.
+Recovering quickly from the trance, he took his wallet out from his trousers’ pocket, counted 7k peso bills, and handed them to my gardener.
+And just like that, he left—presumably to tell his pickers they can begin with the picking.
+I was astonished; I thought he had come to negotiate on the price.

-It must have been how I looked like to him.
+It must have been how I looked to him.
 No doubt it was.
 Back in the bathroom, I saw myself in the mirror, face still covered with soap suds.
 Must have scared the living daylights out of him.